• About

 A close up of baked apple doughnuts

-Apple Donuts, a year-round favorite, are especially popular at my house as the temperatures cool and summer gives way to fall.
-Soft pillowy inside, sweet crunchy outside, these delicious Cinnamon Sugar Baked Apple Donuts go perfectly with your morning cup of coffee or fresh out of the oven with a scoop of vanilla ice cream.
+Apple Donuts, a year-round favorite, is especially popular as the temperatures cool and summer gives way to fall.
+With a soft, pillowy inside and a sweet, crunchy outside, these delicious Cinnamon Sugar Baked Apple Donuts are made with applesauce and pair perfectly with your morning cup of coffee or fresh out of the oven with a scoop of vanilla ice cream.

 Print Recipe Pin Recipe Rate Recipe Save Saved!